 Overview

-Goldsky is a high-performance data indexing provider for Stellar that makes it easy to extract, transform, and load on-chain data to power both application and analytics use cases via Mirror (real-time data replication pipelines).Scope
+Goldsky is a high-performance data indexing provider for Stellar that makes it easy to extract, transform, and load on-chain data to power both application and analytics use cases via Mirror (real-time data replication pipelines).Getting started

 To use Goldsky, you’ll need to create an account, install the CLI, and log in.Install Goldsky's CLI and log in